 Two New Zealand soldiers killed in Afghanistan

-Prime Minister John Key says the deaths of two NZ soldiers in Afghanistan will not change plans to withdraw the Provincial Reconstruction Team (PRT) late next year.
+Prime Minister John Key says the deaths of two New Zealand soldiers in Afghanistan is a great tragedy for this country.

-The pair died after a battle in Bamiyan province, in which six other Kiwis soldiers were wounded.
+The pair, who were working in the Provincial Reconstruction Team, died after a battle in Bamiyan province, in which six other Kiwis soldiers were wounded.

 Two Afghan members of the special police were also killed, and 11 injured in the firefight in the north-east of the region.

-Speaking to media at the Defence Force base at Whenuapai, Key said the deaths of the two soldiers was a great tragedy for the country.
+Speaking to media at the Defence Force base at Whenuapai, Key said it was with great sadness he learnt of the deaths.

 "It's a day of great tragedy where we lose two of our soldiers and obviously they join the other five before them," he said.